-Data & GIS Services is now accepting submissions to its 2nd annual student data visualization contest.
+Data and Visualization Services is now accepting submissions to its 2nd annual student data visualization contest.
 If you are a current Duke student and are undertaking a data analysis project in your classes or free time, start working on your submission now!

 The purpose of the contest is to highlight outstanding student data visualization work at Duke University.
-Data & GIS Services wants to give you a chance to showcase the hard work that goes into your visualization projects.
+Data and Visualization Services wants to give you a chance to showcase the hard work that goes into your visualization projects.

 Data visualization here is broadly defined, encompassing everything from charts and graphs to 3D models to maps to data art.
 Data visualizations may be part of a larger research project or may be developed specifically to communicate a trend or phenomenon.
 Some are static images, while others may be animated simulations or interactive web experiences.
 Browse through last year's submissions to get an idea of the range of work that counts as visualization.

-The Student Data Visualization Contest is sponsored by Data & GIS Services, Perkins Library, Scalable Computing Support Center, Office of Information Technology, and the Office of the Vice Provost for Research.
+The Student Data Visualization Contest is sponsored by Data and Visualization Services, Perkins Library, Scalable Computing Support Center, Office of Information Technology, and the Office of the Vice Provost for Research.

 To be eligible to submit to the contest, you must have been a Duke student (undergraduate, graduate, or professional) during the spring or fall semesters in 2013, submitting work completed before you graduated.